Account Manager

 Customize your resume for the job to which you’re applying

-I know it’s a pain in the butt, but customizing your resume for each job you apply to dramatically increases your chances of getting an interview.
+I know it’s a pain in the butt, but customizing your AI resume for each job you apply to dramatically increases your chances of getting an interview.

 This is because companies use something called an Applicant Tracking System (ATS) to filter resumes for certain criteria automatically.